nicoloceneda/QR-HFDTD-RNN/Programming Computing Setup.md

 ## 1.2 - Batch Jobs

 To run batch jobs two files are needed: a Python program (.py) to be executed and a wrapper shell script (.sh) to be submitted to the Grid Engine to specify the software to use and the program to run.
-It is this wrapper script that is submitted to Grid Engine, not research program.
+It is this wrapper script that is submitted to Grid Engine, not the research program.
 More precisely, as with all jobs on the WRDS Cloud, batch jobs are submitted from one of the head nodes and run on one of the computing nodes.

 > Note that a batch job requires a *pgpass* file as it cannot prompt for passwords.

-The first step is the creation of the Python program `my_program.py`, using a command line editor such as *nano* or writing it on your local computer and uploading it with *SFTP*.
+The first step is the creation of the Python program `my_program.py`, using a command line editor such as *nano* or writing it on your local computer and uploading it via *SFTP*.
 Here is an example of the content of this program:

 ```
 # Python program script (.py file):